-Since 1 January 2017, all the fund's investments, including the real estate investments, are measured against the assigned equity and fixed-income benchmark, and the strategic weights for the benchmark assigned by the Ministry of Finance were amended to 62.5 percent equity and 37.5 percent fixed income.
+Since 1 January 2017, all the fund's investments, including the real estate and unlisted renewable infrastructure investments, are measured against the assigned equity and fixed-income benchmark, and the strategic weights for the benchmark assigned by the Ministry of Finance were amended to 62.5 percent equity and 37.5 percent fixed income.
 In a subsequent update to the mandate on 30 June 2017, the Ministry of Finance set a target for eventually moving the strategic benchmark weights to 70 percent for equity and 30 percent for fixed income.
 On 1 May 2019, the strategic benchmark weights were amended to 70 percent for equity and 30 percent for fixed income.

-The fixed-income part of the strategic benchmark index consists of 70 percent government debt (nominal and inflation-linked government bonds, and including bonds issued by supranational organisations) and 30 percent corporate debt (corporate bonds, including covered bonds).
+The fixed-income part of the strategic benchmark index consists of 70 percent developed market government debt (nominal and inflation-linked government bonds, and including bonds issued by supranational organisations) and 30 percent developed market corporate debt (corporate bonds, including covered bonds).
 The index consists of the Bloomberg Barclays Global Treasury, GDP weighted by country, the Bloomberg Barclays Global Inflation-Linked index (Series L), and the subgroup Supranational (within government related) in the Bloomberg Barclays Global Aggregate bond index for the government sector and all corporate bonds and the subgroup covered bonds within Bloomberg Barclays Global Aggregate limited to the currencies US dollars, Canadian dollars, euros, British pounds, Swedish kronor, Danish kroner and Swiss francs.
 The Bloomberg Barclays indices are not adjusted for withholding tax but are adjusted for excluded companies/issuers.
-At year-end the benchmark consisted of 22 currencies and around 15,500 securities.
+At year-end the benchmark consisted of 12 currencies and around 16,000 securities.

-In the operational management of the fund, to ensure an overall risk management of the fund, the listed and unlisted real estate investments are assigned benchmarks with a combination of bonds and equities from the overall GPFG benchmarks tailor-made to the actual currency composition and characteristics of the real estate investments.
-The remaining investments are assigned benchmarks where the actual composition of the unlisted and listed real estate benchmark are adjusted from the actual benchmark.
+In the operational management of the fund, to ensure an overall risk management of the fund, the listed real estate, unlisted real estate and unlisted renewable infrastructure investments are assigned benchmarks with a combination of bonds and equities from the overall GPFG benchmarks tailor-made to the actual currency composition and characteristics of the real estate and unlisted renewable infrastructure investments.
+The remaining investments are assigned benchmarks where the actual composition of the unlisted renewable infrastructure, unlisted renewable infrastructure, are adjusted from the actual benchmark.

-The fixed-income composite is assigned both the fixed-income component of the strategic asset class benchmark as well as the operational management benchmarks where the benchmark constituencies in the real estate benchmarks are adjusted out from the fixed-income benchmark.
+The fixed-income composite is assigned both the fixed-income component of the strategic asset class benchmark as well as the operational management benchmarks where the benchmark constituencies in the real estate and unlisted renewable infrastructure benchmarks are adjusted out from the fixed-income benchmark.
 The composite is presented versus both benchmarks, with the strategic asset class benchmark indicated as type Asset class and the operational management benchmark indicated with type Management or Mngt.

-The actual weights of the benchmarks as at 31 December 2019 are shown below together with historical strategic changes to the benchmark.
+The actual weights of the benchmarks as at 31 December 2021 are shown below together with historical strategic changes to the benchmark.